 Simply put, an e-commerce platform is the software application where both buyers and sellers play their parts in transactions.
-It can be B2B, B2C, C2C, etc. .
-Basically any kind of online buying and selling transaction can take place on an e-commerce platform.
+It can be B2B, B2C, C2C, etc. and is essentially any kind of online buying and selling transaction that takes place on an e-commerce platform.

-Essentially, the platform is what you’re going to use to build your digital commerce space.
-It gives you all the tools you need to design, create, and run your e-commerce store as efficiently (hopefully) as possible.
+An e-commerce platform is what you’re going to use to build your digital commerce space.
+It gives you all the tools you need to design, create, and run your e-commerce store as efficiently as possible.

 Because your choice of platform is so crucial to the performance of your store and your ability to create it, it’s imperative that you put maximum care and effort into learning about and testing a variety of platforms before choosing one on which to establish your online store.

-Let’s take a look at what makes an e-commerce platform tick.
+Let’s take a look at how an e-commerce platform works.

 Every e-commerce platform should have certain features that define it as a platform.
 These features are as follows: